-Longline/Buoy Gear Area Closure - Permanent closure to use of these gears for reef fish harvest inshore of 20 fathoms (36.6 meters) off the Florida shelf and inshore of 50 fathoms (91.4 meters) for the remainder of the Gulf, and encompasses 72,300 square nautical miles (nm) or 133,344 km (GMFMC 1989).
-Bottom longline gear is prohibited inshore of 35 fathoms (54.3 meters) during the months of June through August in the eastern Gulf (GMFMC 2009), but is not depicted in Figure 3.2.1.2.
+Longline/Buoy Gear Area Closure - Permanent closure to these gears for reef fish harvest inshore of 20 fathoms (36.6 meters) off the Florida shelf and inshore of 50 fathoms (91.4 meters) for the remainder of the Gulf, and encompasses 72,300 square nautical miles (nm2) or 133,344 km2 (GMFMC 1989).
+Bottom longline gear is prohibited inshore of 35 fathoms (54.3 meters) during the months of June through August in the eastern Gulf (GMFMC 2009), but is not depicted in Figure 3.2.2.

-Madison-Swanson and Steamboat Lumps Marine Reserves - No-take marine reserves (total area is 219 nm or 405 km) sited based on gag spawning aggregation areas where all fishing is prohibited except surface trolling from May through October (GMFMC 1999; 2003).
+Madison-Swanson and Steamboat Lumps Marine Reserves - No-take marine reserves (total area is 219 nm2 or 405 km2) established based on gag spawning aggregation areas where all fishing is prohibited except surface trolling from May through October (GMFMC 1999; 2003).

-The Edges Marine Reserve - All fishing is prohibited in this area ( $390 \text{ nm}^2 \text{ or } 1,338 \text{ km}^2$ ) from January through April and possession of any fish species is prohibited, except aboard a vessel in transit with fishing gear stowed as specified.
+The Edges Marine Reserve - All fishing is prohibited in this area (390 nm2 or 1,338 km2) from January through April and possession of any fish species is prohibited, except aboard a vessel in transit with fishing gear stowed as specified.
 The provisions of this do not apply to highly migratory species (GMFMC 2008).

-Tortugas North and South Marine Reserves - No-take marine reserves (185 nm) cooperatively implemented by the state of Florida, National Ocean Service, the Gulf of Mexico Fishery Management Council (Council), and the National Park Service in Generic Amendment 2 Establishing the Tortugas Marine Reserves (GMFMC 2001).
-Only a small portion (13 nm) of the Tortugas North Marine Reserve is in federal waters while the entire Tortugas South Marine Reserve (54.5 nm) is in federal waters.
+Tortugas North and South Marine Reserves - No-take marine reserves (185 nm2) cooperatively implemented by the state of Florida, National Ocean Service, the Gulf of Mexico Fishery Management Council (Council), and the National Park Service in Generic Amendment 2 Establishing the Tortugas Marine Reserves (GMFMC 2001).
+Only a small portion (13 nm2) of the Tortugas North Marine Reserve is in federal waters, while the entire Tortugas South Marine Reserve (54.5 nm2) is in federal waters.

 Reef and bank areas designated as HAPCs in the northwestern Gulf include - East and West Flower Garden Banks, Stetson Bank, and McGrail Bank.
-These are pristine coral areas protected by preventing the use of some fishing gear that interacts with the bottom and prohibited use of anchors (totaling 80.4 nm).
+These are pristine coral areas protected by preventing the use of some fishing gear that interacts with the bottom and prohibited use of anchors (totaling 80.4 nm2).
 Subsequently, three of these areas were established as marine sanctuaries (i.e., East and West Flower Garden Banks and Stetson Bank).
 Bottom anchoring and the use of trawling gear, bottom longlines, buoy gear, and all traps/pots on coral reefs are prohibited in the East and West Flower Garden Banks, McGrail Bank, and on significant coral resources on Stetson Bank (GMFMC 2005a).
-Sonnier Bank, MacNeil Bank, 29 Fathom, Rankin Bright Bank, Geyer Bank, Bouma Bank, Rezak Sidner Bank, Alderice Bank, and Jakkula Bank (totaling 183 nm) are other areas that have been designated as HAPCs but currently have no regulations associated with them.
+Sonnier Bank, MacNeil Bank, 29 Fathom, Rankin Bright Bank, Geyer Bank, Bouma Bank, Rezak Sidner Bank, Alderice Bank, and Jakkula Bank (totaling 183 nm2) are other areas that have been designated as HAPCs, but currently have no regulations associated with them.
 A weak link in the tickler chain of bottom trawls on all habitats throughout the Gulf exclusive economic zone (EEZ) is required.
 A weak link is defined as a length or section of the tickler chain that has a breaking strength less than the chain itself and is easily seen as such when visually inspected.
 An education program for the protection of coral reefs when using various fishing gears in coral reef areas for recreational and commercial fishermen was also developed.

-Florida Middle Grounds HAPC - Pristine soft coral area (348 nm or 644.5 km) that is protected by prohibiting the following gear types: bottom longlines, trawls, dredges, pots and traps (GMFMC and SAFMC 1982).
+Florida Middle Grounds HAPC - Pristine soft coral area (348 nm2 or 644.5 km2) that is protected by prohibiting the following gear types: bottom longlines, trawls, dredges, pots and traps (GMFMC and SAFMC 1982).

-Pulley Ridge HAPC - A portion (101 nm) of the HAPC (2,300 nm or 4,259 km) where deepwater hermatypic coral reefs are found is closed to anchoring and the use of trawling gear, bottom longlines, buoy gear, and all traps/pots is prohibited (GMFMC 2005a).
+Pulley Ridge HAPC - A portion (101 nm2) of the HAPC (2,300 nm2 or 4,259 km2) where deepwater hermatypic coral reefs are found is closed to anchoring and the use of trawling gear, bottom longlines, buoy gear, and all traps/pots is prohibited (GMFMC 2005a).